 Module 15: Importing and Exporting Data

-Transferring data to/from SQL Server
+Transferring Data to and from SQL Server

-Using BCP and BULK INSERT to import data
+Using bcp and BULK INSERT to Import Data

 Lab : Importing and Exporting Data

 Import and Excel Data Using the Import Wizard